Precious-Odion/habit-tracker-pwa/README.md

 ## ⚖️ Trade-offs and Limitations

+- No multi-device synchronization due to localStorage-based architecture (per requirement constraint)
 - **No backend**: authentication is local and not secure (intended for this stage)
 - **No multi-device sync**: data is tied to browser storage
 - **Basic service worker strategy**: focuses on app shell caching, not full offline data sync